waffle-iron/docs-rackspace/style-guide/a-l-style-guidelines.md

 SQL Server | Wi-Fi
 PuTTY | lighttpd

-For the correct capitalization of some Rackspace product names, see [Product and project names (current and historical)].
+For the correct capitalization of Rackspace product names, see the [Rackspace Cloud corporate website](https://www.rackspace.com/cloud).

-For the correct capitalization of some commonly used third-party names, see [Third-party names and trademarks].
+For the correct capitalization of some commonly used third-party names, see [Third-party names and trademarks](terminology-guidelines.md#third-party-terms).

 #### <a name="cap-acronyms"></a>Capitalize most acronyms, initialisms, and short forms of names
 Most abbreviated forms of terms use all capitals, although exceptions exist.
 Also, be aware that the corresponding spelled-out terms of abbreviations are often not capitalized.
 When in doubt about the capitalization of an abbreviation or its spelled-out term, consult a dictionary, industry style guide, reputable website, or editor.
 Following are some examples.